 Sunday, April 16, 2006

-Hey IRS, You Do My Taxes! link to this post
+Hey IRS, You Do My Taxes!

 So this morning, as I was reading my local Sunday newspaper, I found an interesting article titled "Would you want IRS doing your taxes?"
 I thought to myself, "Heck yeah!
 Wouldn't that be awesome?"
 I wrote a series on a National Sales Tax becoming the preferred tax system over the current US income tax system.
 One of the main reasons I would like to see something like that is because of the amount of time and, in my opinion, wasted resources going into figuring out how much you owe.
 The article was written by Robert Guy Matthews of the Wall Street Journal.
 In it he writes: